Research Ethics Challenges & Road Ahead | Updated 2021

 - MoUs vetted by the institution and/or EC should be in place.

 - Researchers are responsible for knowing when permission is needed to collect or use specific data in their research.

-- Data protection and storage is important and once collected, data must be properly protected, as it may be needed at a later stage to confirm research findings, establish priority, or be re-analyzed by other researchers.
+- Data protection and storage are important and once collected, data must be properly protected, as it may be needed at a later stage to confirm research findings, establish priority, or be re-analyzed by other researchers.

-- Responsible data handling begins with proper storage and protection from accidental damage, loss or theft.
-Care should be taken to reduce the risk of fire, flood and other catastrophic events.
-Computer files should be backed-up and the back-up data saved in a secure place at a site that is different from the original data storage site.
+- Responsible data handling begins with proper storage and protection from accidental damage, loss, or theft.
+Care should be taken to reduce the risk of fire, flood, and other catastrophic events.
+Computer files should be backed up and the backup data saved in a secure place at a site that is different from the original data storage site.

 - Data should be shared or placed in a public domain in a de-identified/anonymized form unless required otherwise, for which applicable permissions/re-consent should be sought unless obtained beforehand.

 - Research participants who suffer direct physical, psychological, social, legal, or economic harm as a result of their participation are entitled, after due assessment, to financial or other assistance to compensate them

 Research Report & Reviewing –

 - The value and benefits of research are dependent on the integrity of the researchers.